macs3-project/MACS/docs/callvar.md

 (BIC) among four allele types: homozygous loci (genotype 1/1), heterozygous loci (genotype 0/1 or 1/2) with allele bias, and heterozygous loci without allele bias.
-The detailed explanation of our statistical model is as the following.
-We retrieved the base quality scores $\epsilon$, which represents sequencing errors, then we calculated the likelihoods of each of the four types.
+The detailed explanation of our statistical model is as follows: we retrieved the base quality scores
+$\epsilon$, which represents sequencing errors, then we calculated the likelihoods of each of the four types.
 We assumed the independence of ChIP and control experiments so that the generalized likelihood function was the product of the likelihood functions of ChIP and control data:

 ```math
 L(\omega,\phi,g_c,g_i:D)=L(\omega,g_c:D_c)L(\phi,g_i:D_i)$$